brainstormforce/wp-webpagetest-slack/readme.txt

 == Installation ==
 # How To Get webpagetest.org API Key

-Go to [this link](https://www.webpagetest.org/getkey.php) to get webpagetest key.
+Need help to setup WebpageTest Slack?
+Refer [this doc](http://docs.sharkz.in/how-to-use-webpagetest-slack/).

 == Changelog ==